Community Development Block Grant (CDBG)

 The CAPER reviews the goals identified in the Annual Action Plan and examines and summarizes the City's accomplishments in a number of areas toward those goals over the past fiscal year.

-The FY 2019 Consolidated Annual Performance and Evaluation Report (CAPER) (PDF) details the projects and activities supported through HUD's Community Development Block Grant funds for the period September 1, 2019 through August 31, 2020.
+FY 2021 Consolidated Annual Performance and Evaluation Report (CAPER) (PDF) details the projects and activities supported through HUD's Community Development Block Grant funds for the period September 1, 2021 through August 31, 2022.

 Procedure for Those Seeking Community Development Block Grant-Funded Program Assistance